 Investcorp provides its employees with email and certain electronic messaging services (collectively, "electronic communications") to be used for business purposes.
 Investcorp has issued policies on the use of electronic communications, and each employee is responsible for knowing and complying with these policies.
 Employees should not have an expectation of privacy when using Investcorp electronic communications facilities.
 Unlike oral conversations, electronic communications can be permanently recorded.
 If an employee sends an electronic communication, the employee should understand that the recipient may print it or forward it to others.
-Also, Investcorp computers maintain back-up tapes of electronic communications.
-In addition, Investcorp maintains all electronic communications sent or received by employees of the Private Equity - North America and Europe, Strategic Capital, Credit Management, Real Estate and CM Investment Partners lines of business for several years to comply with certain US regulations applicable to these lines of business.
+Also, Investcorp computers maintain back-up tapes of electronic communications as well as the storage and retention of certain LOB and individual electronic communications for regulatory purposes.

 Accordingly, employees must exercise caution and discretion when sending electronic communications.
 Electronic communications are like a business letter and should not include any objectionable statements or derogatory remarks.
-Sending electronic communications that are in any way obscene or harassing is strictly prohibited.
-In addition, because Investcorp has provided its employees with an electronic communications system for business use only, Investcorp reserves the right to continuously monitor and audit the electronic communications of its employees.
+Sending electronic communications that is in any way obscene or harassing is strictly prohibited.
+In addition, because

+Investcorp has provided its employees with an electronic communications system for business use only, Investcorp reserves the right to continuously monitor and audit the electronic communications of its employees.

 Investcorp provides some of its employees with Internet access to assist them in conducting Investcorp's business.
-Although access to the Internet is provided primarily for business purposes, occasional personal usage is acceptable.
+Although access to the Internet is provided primarily for business purposes, occasional personal use is acceptable.
 Investcorp reserves the right to continuously monitor all access to the Internet as it deems appropriate and necessary.
 Employees found to be abusing Investcorp's Internet facilities will be subject to disciplinary action, which may lead to termination of employment.